MLA InSight Initiative

 - Applicants commit to the required summit attendance, active engagement in and contribution to the discussion, and time commitment for pre- and post-summit activities.

 - There is no registration fee for MLA members participating as librarians.

 - Food is provided during the summit.

-- Travel and hotel is reimburses based on actual expenses and MLA’s travel reimbursement policy, up to an $800 maximum.
+- Travel and hotel is reimbursed based on actual expenses and MLA’s travel reimbursement policy, up to an $800 maximum.

 Task Force Members